NYUDataBootcamp/Book/pandas-input.md

 df.columns = [var.upper() for var in df.columns]
 ```

-Thie flexibility of string methods and list comprehensions opens up a lot of possibilities.
+The flexibility of string methods and list comprehensions opens up a lot of possibilities.

 We can also assign new names individually.
 Suppose we want to give `x1` the more intuitive name `sales`.
 We can do that with the statement